d2bjs/d2b-workshop/README.md

 <script>
-  // add the median module to our d3 import import { select, csv, scaleTime, extent, nest, mean, median, format, axisBottom, timeFormat } from 'd3'
+  // add the median module to our d3 import import { select, csv, scaleTime, extent, nest, mean, median, min, max, format, axisBottom, timeFormat } from 'd3'

   ...

+  // store all aggregate methods in an object, so that they are retrievable by aggregate[type] const aggregate = { mean, median, min, max }

   export default {
     data () {
-      // add the tendency data that will be bound to the radio button form and default it to 'mean'
+      // add the aggregate data that will be bound to the radio button form and default it to 'mean'
-      tendency: 'mean',
+      aggregate: 'mean',

       ...
     },

     computed: {
-      // compute which d3 module should be used based on the user's tendency selection tendencyMethod () {
-        return this.tendency === 'median' ? median : mean
-      },

-      // then use the tendencyMethod computed property when computing the dailyData instead of mean dailyData () {
+      // then use the aggregate type when computing the dailyData instead of mean dailyData () {
         return nest()
           .key(d => d.date)